 It's easy to open files from a local drive, networked storage, or a URL, making GIMP Portable brilliant for editing pictures remotely.

-The portable edition is based on GIMP 2.8 – the full version's current stable release – so you get all the latest features and built-in extensions.
+The portable edition is based on the full version's current stable release, so you'll get all the latest features and built-in extensions.

 Download here: GIMP Portable